 Tonal colour is a glorious and important aspect of piano playing.
 Irrespective of standard, all pianists need this skill which allows them alter or grade piano sound; it’s often known as shading or colouring.
 This adds variation to the music but it also demonstrates an understanding for the composer and a ‘feel’ for the work and style too.
 There is nothing quite as monotonous and dull as limited tonal contrasts in any piece of music, so it’s a good idea to experiment with sound variation from the outset.

 When you start learning a piece, make a note of all the composer’s markings.
-Look for dynamics (how loud or soft you need to play), watch out for articulation marks (different touches) and pedalling, because they will all contribute to the overall sonority of the work.
+Look for dynamics, watch out for articulation marks (different touches) and pedalling, because they will all contribute to the overall sonority of the work.
 Do this from the beginning rather than waiting until you have ‘learnt the notes’, because your brain will then easily remember the feeling of playing at a certain volume or with particular articulation and phrasing.
 This in effect speeds up the learning process, as well as implementing character and design.

 One technique that can be useful is to experiment with piano timbre and sonority away from playing a piece.
-You can do this by using studies (possibly Hanon or Czerny, or whatever your teacher recommends) or you can try it out on a Bach Chorale (anything similar to a hymn) or chord progressions.
+You can do this by using studies, possibly Hanon or Czerny, or whatever your teacher recommends, or you can try it out on a Bach Chorale or chord progressions.
 I have practised this technique simply by using the same chord over and over again.

 Start off by playing as softly as you can; you will probably need to experiment depending on the type of piano or keyboard you are playing.
-Try to play the chord evenly i.e. taking all the notes of the chord down at the same time so each note produces the same volume of sound (the opposite of voicing a chord where certain notes need more colour and volume than others).
+Try to play the chord evenly, that is, taking all the notes of the chord down at the same time so each note produces the same volume of sound, the opposite of voicing a chord where certain notes need more colour and volume than others.
 Balancing chords in this way, making sure all the notes sound properly, takes some practice and is made easier by using a free, relaxed wrist action.
 Once you have got the hang of this (with the help of your teacher) then start off playing as softly as you dare, increasing the volume with each chord you play.
 You can stop when you reach the most powerful fortissimo possible.

 To play the chords with a rich full sound, use your whole arm making certain you have a flexible upper torso.
 The example below is just one idea; block chords such as these provide the opportunity for a wall of sound, but there are many variations on this theme: